bbordere/SoulsSwitcher/README.md

    ```
 ## Next Step
 It's simply a dirty little script that lets you switch games in a rather inconvenient way.
-Many things could be improved to make this project more user-friendly, such as the ability to choose games directly via the GUI by selecting a window.As it is, it simply serves as a POC for a funny idea.
+Many things could be improved to make this project more user-friendly, such as the ability to choose games directly via the GUI by selecting a window.As it is, it simply serves as a proof of concept of funny idea.